operator-framework/operator-lifecycle-manager/Documentation/design/dependency-resolution.md

 OLM manages the dependency resolution and upgrade lifecycle of running operators.
 In many ways, thes problems OLM faces are similar to other OS package managers like `apt`/`dkpg` and `yum`/`rpm`.

 However, there is one constraint that similar systems don't generally have that OLM does: because operators are always running, OLM attempts to ensure that at no point in time are you left with a set of operators that do not work with each other.

 This means that OLM needs to never:

  - install a set of operators that require APIs that can't be provided
  - update an operator in a way that breaks another that depends upon it

 The following examples motivate why OLM's dependency resolution and upgrade strategy works as it does, followed by a description of the current algorithm.

+## CustomResourceDefinition (CRD) Upgrade

+OLM will upgrade CRD right away if it is owned by singular CSV.
+If CRD is owned by multiple CSVs, then CRD is upgraded when it is satisfied all of the following backward compatible conditions:

+- All existing versions in current CRD are present in new CRD
+- All existing instances (Custom Resource) of current CRD are valid when validated against new CRD's validation schema

 # Example: Deprecate dependant API